The-lana/314189_Miniproject/1_Requirements/Readme.md

 -- Content
 ## Cost and Features and Timeline
 ![Description](Link to Pic)
-    * Add and remove data conveniently
+    *Add and remove data conveniently
-        * Reduce inventory on sale
+        +Reduce inventory on sale
-        * Add to inventory on Purchase of goods
+        +Add to inventory on Purchase of goods
     * Access and view the stock of any item conveniently either using complete name of product or using a short code
     * Store data into different categories for easy access and editing